nick-shaw/blackmagic-output/README.md

 **Understanding `narrow_range` in `display_static_frame`:**
 The `narrow_range` parameter interpretation depends on data type and pixel format:
-- **uint16 with YUV10**: If True, values are narrow range (64-940 scaled to 16-bit, allowing super-white >940 and sub-black <64).
-If False, values are full range (0-1023 scaled to 16-bit), converted to narrow range for YUV10 output.
+- **uint16 with YUV10**: If True, input values are treated as narrow range (black at 64<<6 and white at 940<<6, allowing super-white and sub-black).
+If False, values are full range, converted to narrow range for YUV10 output.
 - **uint16 with RGB10**: Informative only - indicates whether input is narrow (64-940<<6) or full (0-1023<<6) range.
 Values are bit-shifted to 10-bit output without conversion.
 Warning issued about lack of range signaling.
 - **uint16 with RGB12**: No effect (always full range).
 Warning issued if True.
 - **float with YUV10**: No effect (always narrow range).
 Warning issued if False.